 Pure maple products including maple syrup.
 Tours of the sugar bush and sugar shack are available in season (Feb-Mar) by prior appointment.

 Apples, cider, donuts, apple bread, pure apple cider, caramel apples, honey, jams, jellies, apple butter, syrup, pumpkins and gourds.
 Late Aug.-Nov.

 This multi-seasonal shop offers a garden center in the spring, a summer produce market, and fall and Halloween items in the autumn as well as a petting zoo..
 From April thru October, also enjoy a flea market every Friday, Saturday and Sunday.
 Open: April thru October: Daily: 9 am to Dusk

 Imperial Palace Chinese Restaurant

-Voted "Best Ethnic Food" in the region seventeen years in a row.
+Voted "Best Ethnic Food" in the region eighteen years in a row.
 Specializing in Mandarin, Szechwan, and Hunan cuisine with over 100 dinner entrees.
 Carryout, children's menu, full bar.
 Banquet facilities for 50.

 Indian Springs Lodge Ltd.